SovereignCloudStack/website/source/About/index.en.md

 work on the cloud.
 The addressable market thus grows significantly.

-Moving from only adhering to standards towards using some or all of the SCS modules also saves a lot of duplicated work in curating, integrating, automating, testing, documenting, ... the software and building up the operational processes, monitoring, updating, ... for running it.
+Moving from only adhering to standards towards using some or all of the SCS modules from the reference implementation also saves a lot of duplicated work in curating, configuring, integrating, automating, testing, documenting the software and building up the operational processes, monitoring, updating, ... for running it.

-Last not least, the operational work can more easily be share with others or even outsourced.
+Last not least, the operational work can more easily be shared with others or even outsourced.
 And skilled personell is more likely to be available.